solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 MySQL instance is created.

-In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS and is enabled by default.
-As previously discussed, it may be necessary to [modify the applications] to support this change and also configure the appropriate TLS validation settings.
-It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections but this should be used sparingly and in highly network-protected environments.
-Consult the guides below, as Flexible Server's TLS enforcement status can be set through the `require_secure_transport` MySQL server parameter.
+In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS.
+SSL/TLS is enabled by default.
+As previously discussed, it may be necessary to [modify the applications] to support this change and configure the appropriate TLS validation settings.
+It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections, **but this should be used sparingly and in highly network-protected environments**.
+Flexible Server's TLS enforcement status can be set through the `require_secure_transport` MySQL server parameter.
+Consult the guides below.

--   [Flexible Server][21]
+-   [Flexible Server][16]
--   [Single Server]
+-   [Single Server][17]

 ### Microsoft Sentinel

-Many of the items discussed thus far operate in their own sphere of influence and are not designed to work directly with each other.
-Every secure feature provided by Microsoft Azure and corresponding applications like Azure Active Directory contain a piece of the security puzzle.
+Many of the items discussed thus far operate in their sphere of influence and are not designed to work directly with each other.
+Every secure feature provided by Microsoft Azure and corresponding applications, like Azure Active Directory, contains a piece of the security puzzle.

-With all the disparate components, something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick remediation of issues potentially in an automated way.
+Disparate components require a holistic solution to provide a complete picture of the security posture and the automated event remediation options.

-[Microsoft Sentinel] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.
+[Microsoft Sentinel][Azure Sentinel] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.

-Microsoft Sentinel works in conjunction with Azure Log Analytics and other Microsoft security services to provide a log storage, query and alerting solution.
-Through machine learning, artificial intelligence and user behavior analytics (UEBA), Microsoft Sentinel can provide a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.
+Microsoft Sentinel works with Azure Log Analytics and other Microsoft security services to provide a log storage, query, and alerting solution.
+Through machine learning, artificial intelligence, and user behavior analytics (UEBA), Microsoft Sentinel provides a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.

 ### Microsoft Purview

-Data privacy has evolved to be a big focused for organization over the past few years.
-Determining where sensitive information lives across your data estate is a requirement in today's privacy centered society.
+Data privacy has evolved into a organizational priority over the past few years.
+Determining where sensitive information lives across your data estate is a requirement in today's privacy-centered society.

 [Microsoft Purview] can scan your data estate, including your Azure Database for MySQL instances, to find personally identifiable